chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/package-search/mcp.md

 {% Banner type="note" %}

-To guarantee the model uses package search when desired, add `use package search` to the prompt.
+To guarantee that your model uses package search when desired, add `use package search` to either the system prompt (to use the MCP server whenever applicable) or to each task prompt (to use it only when you instruct the model to do so).

 {% /Banner %}

 ## Configuration

-{% ComboboxSteps defaultValue="claude-code" %}
+{% ComboboxSteps defaultValue="claude-code" itemType="environment" %}

 {% Step %}
 [Sign up](https://trychroma.com/signup) for a Chroma Cloud account.
 {% /Step %}

 {% Step %}
-On the dashboard's homepage, click on the {% ImageHoverText src="code-collections-settings.png" %}Settings button{% /ImageHoverText %}.
+On the dashboard's homepage, click on the {% ImageHoverText src="package-search-settings.png" %}Settings button{% /ImageHoverText %}.
 {% /Step %}

 {% Step %}
-In the Setting's menu, click on the {% ImageHoverText src="code-collections-api-keys.png" %}API Keys tab{% /ImageHoverText %}, and then on the {% ImageHoverText src="code-collections-api-keys.png" %}Create button{% /ImageHoverText %} to generate a key.
+In the Settings menu, click on the {% ImageHoverText src="package-search-api-keys.png" %}API Keys tab{% /ImageHoverText %}, and then on the {% ImageHoverText src="package-search-api-keys.png" %}Create button{% /ImageHoverText %} to generate a key.
 Copy your API key, as you will need it to connect to the MCP server.
 {% /Step %}

 {% ComboboxEntry value="claude-code" label="Claude Code" %}
 {% Step %}
 Add the Chroma MCP server to Claude Code with your Chroma API key

 ```terminal
 claude mcp add --transport http package-search https://mcp.trychroma.com/package-search/v1 --header "x-chroma-token: <YOUR_CHROMA_API_KEY>"
 ```

 {% /Step %}
 {% /ComboboxEntry %}

 {% ComboboxEntry value="mcp-sdk" label="MCP SDK" %}
 {% Step %}
 Connect to the Chroma MCP server to search code packages.
-In this example, we search for class definitions in the `colorlog` package from PyPI using the `package_search_grep` tool.
+In this example, we search for the Fast Fourier Transform function in the `numpy` package from PyPI using the `package_search_grep` tool.

 ```python
 import asyncio
 from mcp import ClientSession
 from mcp.client.streamable_http import streamablehttp_client

 async def main():
     async with streamablehttp_client(